Caye Caulker Snorkeling Guide: Underwater Paradise

 How much does it cost to snorkel in Caye Caulker?

 Private tours may be available depending on availability.
 The price of these will be higher.
-You should get quotes from different tour companies to find the best price.
+Get quotes from different tour companies to find the best price.

 How to Book Your Caye Caulker Snorkel Tour

-The first is this 7-stop snorkel tour of the best parts of the Belize Barrier Reef near Caye Caulker run by Salt Life Eco Tours.
+Full-day tours such as this 7-stop snorkel tour of the best parts of the Belize Barrier Reef near Caye Caulker run by Salt Life Eco Tours last from around 9 am to 3 pm.

-You’ll visit some of the most beautiful underwater spots and have lunch surrounded by sharks.
+You’ll visit some of the most beautiful underwater spots and have lunch (provided and included in the cost) surrounded by sharks.
 This tour takes no more than 10 or 12 people (one of the lowest limits around) and will capture videos and photos for you.

-Or if you’re wanting a half-day tour, this 3-hour snorkeling tour from Caye Caulker still packs in 3 different locations.
+The only difference with half-day tours is that they visit fewer places.
+This 3-hour snorkeling tour from Caye Caulker still packs in 3 different locations.

 TOP TIP: Don’t book your snorkeling tour for the last day of your trip.